Privacy, copyright and disclaimer

 About this policy

-This privacy policy seeks to enhance transparency by setting out how the CGC collects, uses, discloses and stores personal information.
+This privacy policy seeks to enhance transparency by setting out how we collect, use, disclose and store personal information.

 Our privacy policy also explains: